AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 ## Introduction

 This is the first post within the category: "CVEReproduction".
-In these series I will be using existing reported CVE's or vulnerabilities and try to reproduce it correctly.
-The objective here is to use learned Attack Vectors in "TheoricalPractise" and see how this works in real software.
-As in the previous Sections this will be always supported by a PoC using vulnerable software.
+In these series I will use existing reported CVE's or vulnerabilities and try to reproduce it correctly.
+The objective here is to use learned Attack Vectors in "TheoricalPractise" and to see how this works in real software.
+As in the previous Sections, this will be always supported by a PoC using vulnerable software.
 Inside [Poc Section](http://afolgado.com/poc/) we have everything we need to reproduce it, and the vulnerable code/software.

 PHPMailer PoC is very similar to [Php:CommandI&ArgumentI](http://www.afolgado.com/2017/06/10/phpcommandiargumenti/).
 First function is using PHP mail() and second one is using the default PHPMailer configuration to send an email.
 To test the Wordpress vulnerability we will need old wordpress 4.6 and an old apache server version (tested on Ubuntu 10.04/apache 2.2.14).